msridhar17/PatentsRESTAPI/README.md

 ## Flask
     It is microframework and doesn't have a lot of overhead, Flask is very performant.
 Extensions could impact performance negatively.
     Very flexible
-    ORM used in current api is mongoengine
+    ORM used in current api is pymongo
     Flask documentation is comprehensive, full of examples and well structured.
     It is super easy to deploy Flask in production High Flexibility